 A continuing top infrastructure priority of the Wayne County IDA is the development of an access road to industrial land north of Route 104 and the Ontario Midland Railroad between Lincoln Road and Dean Parkway in the Town of Ontario.
 Phase II of the Timothy Lane Project in the Town of Ontario has been completed.
-The project was funded by the Town of Ontario, Wayne County, and the Wayne County IDA.
-Phase III of the project will continue the expansion of both the Wayne Industrial Sustainability Park and the Commerce Park, and will include a rail crossing with gates and lights, improvement to an upgraded intersection at the Lincoln Road Intersection, along with a road.
+Phase III of the project will continue the expansion of both the Wayne Industrial Sustainability Park and the Commerce Park.
+In the future it will include a rail crossing with gates and lights, improvement to an upgraded intersection at the Lincoln Road Intersection, along with the road.

-The Wayne County Planning Department is involved in a multitude of issues concerned with raising the quality of life in the County for current residents and potential employees of firms locating within Wayne County.
+The Wayne County ED/P Department is involved in a multitude of issues concerned with raising the quality of life in the County for current residents and potential employees of firms locating within Wayne County.
 Water resources planning initiatives are underway within the County to help preserve the quality of water bodies and drinking and septic systems.
-The Wayne County IDA worked closely with the Wayne County Water and Sewer Authority to complete a needs and availability assessment of water in the southeast quadrant of the county helping to identify water infrastructure needs within this area.
+Using CDBG funding, the County, with management by ED/P, has been able to offer water and sewer hook-ups, septic tank improvements and well analysis and improvement to residents across the county meeting the grant's eligibility criteria.

-Important economic development and environmental opportunities for Wayne County also include water system expansions and upgrades to the systems in the northeast quadrant of the County, specifically to restore and develop adequate fire pressures and acceptable, reliable potable water to the Village of Wolcott, and parts of the Towns of Wolcott and Butler.
+Important economic development and environmental opportunities also include water system expansions and upgrades to the systems in the northeast quadrant of the County, specifically to restore and develop adequate fire pressures and acceptable, reliable potable water to the Village of Wolcott, and parts of the Towns of Wolcott and Butler.
 This water upgrade is crucial to both residents and businesses and a key aspect of business retention and expansion within the northeastern quadrant of Wayne County.
-Efforts are also underway to study the feasibility of consolidating wastewater treatment efforts between the Towns of Walworth and Marion to help reduce operating costs and eliminate the need for costly upgrades.
-Similar feasibility discussions are also taking place along the northern corridor of Wayne County to determine the most efficient method of water delivery.

-A site layout plan has recently been completed for a proposed "freight village" located at the Lyons Industrial Park.
-The project would take advantage of freight and goods movement opportunities provided by the intersection of the CSX main line and the Corning Secondary, the Erie Canal, and access to the New York State Thruway.24
+A site plan has been completed for a proposed "freight village" at the Lyons Industrial Park.
+The project would take advantage of freight and goods movement opportunities provided by the intersection of the CSX main line and the Corning Secondary, the Erie Canal, and access to the New York State Thruway.
+The intersection of the two lines is a significant hurdle, versus the opportunity it first appeared to be.
+The area still sits high on the priority list for development.
+Rail has become more important to businesses looking to expand in Wayne County.
+Consequently, the IDA is conducting a study to determine the best sites in the county to establish trans-load and intermodal facilities, along with expanding other services.